High white blood cell count

 When to see a doctor

-Talk to your doctor about what these results mean.
-A high white blood cell count, along with results from other tests, might already indicate the cause of your illness.
-Or your doctor may suggest other tests to further evaluate your condition.
+Talk to your care provider about what your results mean.
+A high white blood cell count plus results from other tests might show the cause of your illness.
+Or you might need other tests for more information about your condition.